sustainable-computing/VPP-Contracts/README.md

 The requirements are in `requirements.txt`.
 Note, the convex optimization solver used was Mosek.
 Make sure to install the requirements and Mosek before running this code.

 ## Datasets :owl:
+Data is distributed in the directories `data/` and `real_data/`.
+The `data/` contains predictions and statistics obtained from the files in `real_data/`, of which the two most important ones are:

 * `real_data/df_elaad_preproc.csv`: This contains the information for arrival/departure time, and energy requirements of the EVs and can be downloaded from the [ElaadNL platform](https://platform.elaad.io/).
 There is a pre-processing step that can be found in `Contract_Reproduction/7PreprocessElaad.ipynb`
 * `real_data/2019_test_data_price.csv`: Contains the day-ahead and imbalance markets price for electricity per kWh.
 The day-ahead data is from the [Entso-E Transparency Platform](https://transparency.entsoe.eu/), and the imbalance market is from [Tennet](https://www.tennet.org/english/operational_management/export_data.aspx).